denten-books/plain-text/0-chapter.md

 archive.

-The accord between disparate vocabularies proceeds in the belief that the real cannot be removed from the ideal, nor the instrumental form the ethical or the aesthetic.
+The accord between disparate vocabularies proceeds in the belief that the real cannot be removed from the ideal, nor the instrumental form the ethical and the aesthetic.
 Beauty can thrive in the strangest of places.
 Conversely, the understanding of literature presents the scholar with many problems not exhausted by the ethic or the aesthetic realms.
 To limit the literary to a